SrividyaUppugandla/MyChanges_correlationIDAndVCAP/README.md

 ## GET /PaaSCatalog/appNameCheck
-- This API will for the existence of app based on appname provided for the provided domain
+- This API will check for the existence of app based on appname provided in the provided domain

 ### Request